Towards Optimal Orders for Entanglement Swapping in Path Graphs: A Greedy Approach: Problem Formulation

 \paragraph{Path Throughput} As shown above, given a path with certain link entanglement distributions and node swapping probabilities, E2E entanglements can be established by swapping at all intermediate nodes, the results of which depend on how swapping operations are carried out.

-Let $\mathcal{O}$ be a swapping order and $p_k^{\mathcal{O}}(0,n)$ denote the corresponding probability of having exactly $k$ end-to-end entanglement.
-Then the expected number of end-to-end entanglements $\Ext{E_{0n}}$ in one time slot after swapping at all nodes is computed as follows
+Let $\mathcal{O}$ be a swapping order and $p_k^{\mathcal{O}}(0,n)$ denote the corresponding probability of having exactly $k$ E2E entanglement.
+Then the expected number of E2E entanglements $\Ext{E_{0n}}$ in one time slot after swapping at all repeater nodes is

-where $c_{0,n}$ is also known as the (minimum) width of the path.
 Here we have to assume that the age of E2E entanglements after both (external and internal) phases is strictly within the coherence time of memory, denoted by $T_{\rm cohere}$.
 As a result, $\mathrm{ENT}$ will be proportional to the path throughput (measured in the number of delivered E2E entanglements per second) and will be used as our metric below.
 We conclude this subsection with an example demonstrating how orders affect throughput.